-Long-distance relationships and meant to last a long time.
-And when couples try to make them last as long as possible, they can bring a lot of suffering and struggle into a relationship.
+Long-distance relationships shouldn’t last a long time.
+When couples try to make them last as long as possible, they can bring a lot of suffering and struggle into a relationship.
 This doesn’t contribute to any of the partners nor the relationship as a whole.

 Romantic relationships imply having physical intimacy.
-Not having that, like in the case with long-distance relationships, can be frustrating.
+Not having it, like in the case of long-distance relationships, can be frustrating.
 The reason it is frustrating is that you expect this physical intimacy to be part of your romantic relationship, so you feel disappointed when it’s not.

 So, do long-distance relationships ever work?

-And yes, they do.
-Long-distance relationships are great when you are getting to know someone you’ve met online.
-They also work very well for existing couples who have to be apart because of study or relocation.
+Yes, they do.
+Long-distance relationships are great when you are getting to know someone you met online.
+They also work very well for existing couples who have to be apart because of study, work or relocation.

-They don’t work if they last longer than a few months.
-And while couples can remain together, sometimes even for years, it doesn’t mean that their relationship is healthy.
+Long-distance relationships don’t work if they last longer than a few months.
+While couples can remain together, sometimes even for years, it doesn’t mean that their relationship is healthy.
 In truth, a healthy relationship can last as long as it satisfies each partner’s need for intimacy.

 If you’re in a long-distance relationship, you need an understanding instead of compromising.
 If you know how often you should be together to be happy, you can make a plan to make that happen.

 If you are not in a position to see each other more often, then regardless of your reasons, one of you or both of you can start compromising.
-And that doesn’t end well.
-For a short while, you can compromise a little bit, but long-term it just doesn’t work.
+This usually doesn’t end well.
+For a short while, you can compromise a little bit, but long-term, it just doesn’t work.